Atmajo/authenticator/README.md

-# base-files-bf
+# Authentication

-Base files for React Js in Frontend and Express ( or any ) in Backend
+Sigup and Signin function using MERN Stack